pslyman/Pizza-Dough-Calculator/README.md

   }
 ```

+#Conclusion
-13. At the end of everything, there is data available to render a recipe table with ingredients by weight, and the nutrition facts can be viewed.
+At the end of everything, there is data available to render a recipe table with ingredients by weight, and the nutrition facts can be viewed.

+The calculator doesn't do anything that hasn't been done before.
+What sets it apart in practical use is that it's built for the home kitchen.
+While other proofing methods may require commercial yeast, this calculator is made for wild or natural yeast.
+Additionally, the Poolish (preferment) are cut from the whole and calculated against the weight of the flour.
+Beyond that, it's just math.

+Hope you enjoyed!